Agent Skills: PR Pilot

 git rebase origin/main

-Run the project's test suite and linter to verify the rebase is clean.
+Resolve any conflicts, then git rebase --continue.
+Run the project's tests and linter (Makefile target if present, else the project's documented commands) to verify the rebase is clean.

 3.2 Push Rebased Branch